A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Abelian Left-Model as an example of chiral theory

 As can be readily noticed, terms proportional to $I_{log}^{(2)}(\lambda^{2})$, $I_{log}^{2}(\lambda^{2})$, $\rho_{IREG}$ are all identical to the naive $\gamma_{5}$ scheme.
 This behavior was expected since differences among the naive $\gamma_{5}$ scheme and our procedure amount to finite local terms at 1-loop level.
 Therefore, only local terms proportional to $I_{log}(\lambda^{2})$ can be affected, as ours results show.
-Moreover, the vector contributions are identical to standard QED (apart from global factors) as well as all the results from diagram b, which contains a electron self-energy subdiagram.
-This was also expected given our results in eq. \ref{eq:fermion}.
-Finally, regarding the sum of all contributions we notice: 1) the 2-loop BDI'S cancel as in standard QED (in the context of dimensional methods, it implies that no $\epsilon^{-2} $ term will survive); 2) the coefficient of $I_{log}(\lambda^{2})$ is \textbf{not} the same as in table \ref{tab:naive}.
-The second point could imply a distinct value for the gauge coupling $\beta$ function.
-However, as we are going to see, when the finite symmetry-restoring counterterms are added \textbf{and} the 1-loop counterterms are included (to cancel subdivergences), the same result of table \ref{tab:naive} will be obtained.
+Moreover, the vector contributions are identical to standard QED (apart from global factors) as expected as well.
+Regarding the sum of all contributions we notice: 1) terms proportional to $I_{log}^{(2)}(\lambda^{2})$, $I_{log}^{2}(\lambda^{2})$ cancel as in standard QED (in the context of dimensional methods, it implies that no $\epsilon^{-2} $ term will survive); 2) coefficients A and B are the same, implying the UV divergent part of the two-loop two-point function of the photon is transverse; 3) the coefficient of $I_{log}(\lambda^{2})$ is \textbf{not} the same as in table \ref{tab:naive}.
+The second point is an consequence of discarding terms with evanescent momentum $\hat{p}$ when writing the results using the consistent procedure.
+It is justified since $p$ is the physical momentum of the photon, which must be taken to four dimensions in the end of the calculation.
+A similar reasoning could be applied to the 1-loop photon two-point function given by eq. \ref{eq:pimunu} if one is performing an 1-loop calculation.
+Finally, the third point could imply a distinct value for the gauge coupling $\beta$ function.
+However, as we are going to see, when the finite symmetry-restoring counterterms are added \textbf{and} the 1-loop UV counterterms are included, the same result of table \ref{tab:naive} will be obtained.